koraytugay/koraytugay.github.io/content/stuff/docker.md

 ENV APACHE_LOG_DIR /var/log/apache
 ```

-Declared values declared by `ENV` can also be used together with other instructions.
+Values declared by `ENV` can also be used together with other instructions.

 ```dockerfile
 ENV BACKUP_DIR backupdir